codaitya/codaitya.github.io/_posts/2020-09-26-building-amazing-teams.md

 ---
 Recently two things occurred which gave me a chance to think about this topic.
 Firstly, I had a great conversation on this topic with a co-worker on the team.
 They are a brilliant person and a great colleague.
 The points we discussed gave me good food for thought.

-Second, I read the book [Loonshots: How to Nurture the Crazy Ideas That Win Wars, Cure Diseases, and Transform Industries](https://www.goodreads.com/book/show/39863447-loonshots) written by a physicist turned biotech entrepreneur Safi Bachall.
+Second, I read the book [Loonshots](https://www.goodreads.com/book/show/39863447-loonshots) written by a physicist turned biotech entrepreneur Safi Bachall.
 In the book he visits the history of the major breakthroughs of humankind and tries to find a common link across all of them.
 The finding is that the major predictor of the success is the organisational culture and structure of the team that is working on it.
 I would highly recommend the book, its an amazing read.

 I will distil my learnings from above and add my personal experience into points I believe go into making a great team.